 Are you considering getting a joint personal loan?
 Personal Loans Now guides you through the advantages of joint personal loans and discusses the drawbacks to help you if you are considering one as an option.

 - Joint personal loan applications and relationships of applicants

 - How to obtain credit records

-- Borrowing limits for joint personal loan applicants and liability for joint personal loans
+- Borrowing limits for joint loan applicants and liability for joint personal loans

 Joint Loan Applicants

 One of the advantages of taking out a joint loan is that you may be able to borrow a higher amount than if you took out in just one name.
-However, it is important to understand that if you do take out a personal loan in joint names, you will be responsible for all of the debt if your partner or the joint applicant cannot or will not make the designated repayments in full and on time.
+However, it is important to understand that if you do take out bad credit personal loans in joint names, you will be responsible for all of the debt if your partner or the joint applicant cannot or will not make the designated repayments in full and on time.

 When signing a contract for credit, i.e. for an unsecured loan, the agreement is binding.
 Both parties are agreeing to pay off the whole amount known as ‘joint and several liability’.
 So, it is irrelevant who actually spends the money.
 Either applicant will be liable for the full amount of debt should there be any problem with repayments.

 Understanding Joint Personal Loans